 Eruptive xanthomatosis is a skin condition that causes small yellow-red bumps to appear on the body.
 It can occur in people who have very high blood fats (lipids).
 These patients also frequently have diabetes.

 Eruptive xanthomatosis is a rare skin condition caused by excessively high lipids in the blood.
 It can occur in people with poorly-controlled diabetes who have very high triglycerides and high cholesterol.
+Some medicines, such as isotretinoin, estrogens, and cyclosporine, can increase triglycerides.

 Cholesterol and triglycerides are types of fats that naturally occur in your blood.
 High levels increase the risk for heart disease and other health problems.